TOAST-DOCS/Compute-Instance/en/console-guide.md

 ## Appendix 2.
 Change of Windows Routing

-Windows routing for TOAST Cloud can be changed as follows:
+Windows routing for NHN Cloud Cloud can be changed as follows:

 * Press **Windows key + R** to open an execution window, and enter`cmd` and execute to open a command prompt window.